japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 hasCachedBlocks(executorId: String): Boolean
 ----

-`hasCachedBlocks` posts a `HasCachedBlocks(executorId)` message to xref:storage:BlockManagerMasterEndpoint.adoc[] and waits for a response which becomes the result.
+`hasCachedBlocks` posts a `HasCachedBlocks(executorId)` message to storage:BlockManagerMasterEndpoint.md[] and waits for a response which becomes the result.

 == [[logging]] Logging